AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 Have you noticed that when we introduced the `train:nbEpochs:` when we have to define a neural network with two outputs for the XOR dataset?
 The reason is that we encode the output value using the _one-hot encoding_.

 One hot encoding is a simple mechanism that converts a categorical variable into a numerical form, eligible to be fed into a neural network.
 Consider the variable $v$ which represents a word within the set { _"hello", "bonjour", "Buenos dias"_ }.
 Applying one-hot encoding would assign to each word a unique number.
 For example, _"hello"_ is associated to the index 0, _"bonjour"_ associated to index 1, and _"Buenos dias"_ to 2.
 The value of $v$ can then be encoded with 3 different bits, since the dataset has 3 different words.
-We can then encode the word
+We can then encode the words:

 - _"hello"_ = [1, 0, 0]
 - _"bonjour"_ = [0, 1, 0]